verivital/FaceLattice/README.md

 # FaceLattice

-Run the main.py in examples/nnetwork7_3 for testting
+Run the main.py in examples/nnetwork7_3 for testing